 Year Date & Day Location Time Special Resolution 2021-22 August 24, 2022 Wednesday Conducted AGM through Video Conferencing/other Audio Visual means.
 11:30 a.m. - None - 2020-21 September 17, 2021 Friday Conducted AGM through Video Conferencing/other Audio Visual means.
 3:00 p.m.
 Payment of remuneration by way of Commission to Non-Executive Directors for a period of five years from the financial year commencing April 1, 2021.
-Shifting of the Registered Office of the Commence transport 2.
 Shifting of the Registered Office of the Company from Deoband, Dist.
 Saharanpur U.P. to A-44, Hosiery Complex, Phase-II Extn.
 Noida-201305, U.P.
 2019-20 September 28, 2020 Monday Conducted AGM through Video Conferencing/other Audio Visual means.
 11:00 a.m.
-Re-appointment of Mr. Dhruv M. Sawhney as Managing Director (designated as Chairman &amp; Managing Director) of the Company for a period of five years w.e.f.
+Re-appointment of Mr. Dhruv M. Sawhney as Managing Director (designated as Chairman & Managing Director) of the Company for a period of five years w.e.f.
 31.3.2020 and payment of remuneration to him.

-\Pursuant to the general circular dated May 5, 2022 read with circular dated May 5, 2020 and other applicable circulars issued by the Ministry of Corporate Affairs from time to time.
+^{}Pursuant to the general circular dated May 5, 2022 read with circular dated May 5, 2020 and other applicable circulars issued by the Ministry of Corporate Affairs from time to time.